davidgundry/MathsForCS/_course/set-theory/set-operations.md

 ## Summary

 In this section we have learned about the operations you can perform on sets.
-In the next we are going to learn about [DeMorgan's Laws](../demorgans-laws).
+Now you can move on to the [set theory challenges](../set-theory-challenges).